-This policy is intended to work in tandem with the Administrative Code; in case of conflict the Administrative Code shall prevail.
-These County Manager's Internal Policies and Procedures are designed to explain and facilitate understanding of the Purchasing and Administrative Code; the functions, policies and procedures of the Purchasing and Contracts Division and to serve as a tool in personnel training.
-Departments/Divisions must keep a current copy of the Purchasing Policy, which includes these policies and procedures, and any official updates and applicable memos issued by the Purchasing and Contracts Division.
+This County Manager's Policies and Procedures ("Policy") is intended to work in tandem with the Administrative Code; in case of conflict the Administrative Code will control.
+This Policy is designed to facilitate understanding of the Purchasing Code and Administrative Code, the functions, policies and procedures of the Purchasing and Contracts Division, and to serve as a tool in personnel training.
+Departments and Divisions must keep a current copy of this Policies.
 The Purchasing and Contracts Division's Website will contain a current copy of these policies and procedures.

-Procedures contained herein are applicable to all County personnel involved in the requisitioning, procuring of goods and services, receiving, transferring and replacement of supplies, materials, services, equipment, and invoice processing.
-At times, the Purchasing and Contracts Division may try new innovative procedures not described below.
-These can be tested on a trial basis until the procedures are finalized and incorporated in the County Manager's policies and procedures.
+Procedures contained in this Policy are applicable to all County personnel involved in the requisitioning and procuring of goods and services, the receiving, transferring, and replacement of supplies, materials, services, and equipment, and invoice processing.
+At times, the Purchasing and Contracts Division may use new innovative procedures not described below.
+These procedures may be tested on a trial basis until the procedures are finalized and incorporated in the County Manager's Policies and Procedures.